History of Baku: Oil boom

-Pre-revolutionary period
+Turn of the century

 The second half of the 19th century was notable for its advancement in communication.
 In 1868, the first telegraph line to Tiflis was established, and in 1879, an under-sea telegraph line connected Baku with Krasnovodsk.
 In the same year, the Baku-Sabunchi-Surakhany was in operation.
 The tracks were 520 versts (555 kilometres) from Tiflis and was completed in a relatively short time on 8 May 1883.
 The first telephone line was in operation in 1886.
 In 1899, the first horse tramway appeared.

 In 1870, a Lutheran-Evangelical community was established in Baku.
 However, in 1937, the clerics as well as the representatives of other religious communities were banished or shot.
 The Lutheran community was not revived until 1994, after the fall of the Soviet Union.

 In the 1870s, the number of administrative and public institutions had grown, among them a provincial court and arbitration.
 In the first years of the 20th century, a case considered in the district court won great popularity and lawyers from Petersburg, Moscow, Tiflis, and Kiev became involved because of fabulous fees often received there.
 The loudest litigations passed with the participation of a certain Karabek, who knew by heart the extensive code of laws of the Russian Empire and remembered all decrees of the Sacred Synod with exact reference numbers and dates.

 In the beginning of October 1883, tsar Alexander III with his wife and two sons, accompanied by a huge retinue, arrived to Baku from Tiflis.
 The railway station had been prepared for the solemn ceremony.
 The city authorized Haji Zeynalabdin Taghiyev to welcome Alexander.
 The visitors examined the oil storage of Nobel brothers, the pump station, and three powerful oil wells of Shamsi Asadullayev.
 Beginning from the 1890s, Baku provided 95% of the oil production in the Russian Empire and approximately half of world oil production.
 Within ten years, the city had become the foremost producer of oil overtaking the United States.

 In 1894, the city's first water distiller was put into operation.